sherwin-cunanan/python-assignments/README.md

 # python-assignments
-All about programming assignments in Python
+This repo is a collection of programming assignments in Python